About Kim Davis

 I’m a full-time hobbyist… sticking my fingers in a little bit of this and a little bit of that.
 One of my life long hobbies has been reading murder mysteries.
 It all started when I was eight years old and picked up a Nancy Drew book.
 I was hooked from then on.

-In addition to publishing my Cupcake Catering cozy mystery series, the Aromatherapy Mysteries, and my standalone suspense novel, A GAME OF DECEIT, and writing the Cinnamon, Sugar, and a Little Bit of Murder blog, I've had several children’s articles published in a variety of magazines.
+In addition to publishing my Cupcake Catering cozy mystery series, the Aromatherapy Mysteries, and my standalone suspense novel, A GAME OF DECEIT; and writing the Cinnamon, Sugar, and a Little Bit of Murder blog, I've had several children’s articles published in a variety of magazines.
 When not busy with my granddaughters, I can be found writing my next mystery, blogging, baking, or working on my photography skills.

 I am a member of Mystery Writers of America and Sisters in Crime, and the Society of Children's Book Writers and Illustrators.

 What is Rett Syndrome?

 Rett syndrome is a rare non-inherited genetic postnatal neurological disorder that occurs almost exclusively in girls and leads to severe impairments, affecting nearly every aspect of the child’s life: their ability to speak, walk, eat, and even breathe easily.
 The hallmark of Rett syndrome is near constant repetitive hand movements while awake.
 Cognitive assessment in children with Rett syndrome is complicated, but we know that they understand far more than they can communicate to us, evidenced by their bright and attentive eyes, and their ability to express a wide spectrum of moods and emotions.
 While there is no cure for Rett Syndrome, there is hope!
 Two clinical trials are underway and through the tireless efforts of researchers, we have faith that a cure will be found in Jaidyn’s lifetime.
 If you’d like more information, please visit http://www.rettsyndrome.org/